-So how do you know if it is?
+So how do you know if one is good for you?
 Well, non-metered water is charged based on the size of your house – a bit like council tax.
 Water meters on the other hand measure exactly how much you are using.

-A simple rule of thumb to decide which is for you is if there are more bedrooms than there are people living in a house then you’re likely to be paying more than you need to for your water.
+A simple rule of thumb to decide which is for you is if there are more bedrooms than there are people living in a house.
+If so then you’re likely to be paying more than you need to for your water.

 If you want to get a more accurate picture, then there’s also an online calculator.
 That’s what I looked at before deciding whether to give the meter a go.

 The calculator will give you a rough total which is estimated on exactly how many showers you have a week, how many times you use the dishwasher, washing machine, baths, how many times you flush the toilet and so on.

 The problem is if you have more people in a house than there are bedrooms or people use water a lot – maybe you’re a keen gardener regularly using the hose – then it’s very likely to cost you more money.